scholarshipcoin/scholarshipcoin/doc/developer-notes.md

 - Try not to overload methods on argument type.
 E.g. don't make `getblock(true)` and `getblock("hash")` do different things.

-  - *Rationale*: This is impossible to use with `scholarshipcoin-cli`, and can be surprising to users.
+  - *Rationale*: This is impossible to use with `scholarship-cli`, and can be surprising to users.

   - *Exception*: Some RPC calls can take both an `int` and `bool`, most notably when a bool was switched to a multi-value, or due to other historical reasons. **Always** have false map to 0 and